slice-so/ios-web-payments/readme.md

 ## 🔦 About

-This monorepo implemented `npx create-solito-app@latest`.
+This monorepo implemented `bunx create-solito-app@latest`.

 ## 📦 Included packages